DevOpsBootcamp/website/source/programming.rst

     We will be using pseudo-code (fake code) to express and demonstrate concepts.
-This isn't necessarily code you can run on a computer; it is closer to english to make teaching *concepts* without getting bogged down by exact *syntax* necessary in a formal programming language.
+This isn't necessarily code you can run on a computer; it is close to human language to enable teaching *concepts* without getting bogged down by exact *syntax* necessary in a formal programming language.

 ::